Hardwired... to Self-Destruct: Deluxe edition

-All lyrics written by Hetfield, except where noted.
 Track 1 is a re-recorded version of the original demo, which was released in 2014, and is more than a minute shorter in length.
 Track 2 was recorded for the Ronnie James Dio tribute album Ronnie James Dio – This Is Your Life (2014).
 Track 3 was recorded for the Deep Purple tribute album Re-Machined: A Tribute to Deep Purple's Machine Head (2012).
 Track 4 was recorded for the Iron Maiden tribute album Maiden Heaven: A Tribute to Iron Maiden (2008).
 Tracks 5–13 were recorded live at Rasputin Music in Berkeley, California, on April 16, 2016, for Record Store Day.
 Track 14 was recorded live at U.S. Bank Stadium in Minneapolis, Minnesota, on August 20, 2016.